-Certain senior loans in which a Closed-End Fund may invest are subject to rates that are tied to an interest rate, such as the LIBOR.
-LIBOR is scheduled to be phased out.
-Certain LIBOR publications ceased publication after December 31, 2021, while others will cease publication after June 20, 2023.
-Any potential effects of the transition away from LIBOR on certain instruments in which a Closed-End Fund invests can be difficult to ascertain, and they may vary depending on factors that include, but are not limited to: (i) existing fallback or termination provisions in individual contracts and (ii) whether, how, and when industry participants develop and adopt new reference rates and fallbacks for both legacy and new products and instruments.
-In addition, interest rate provisions included in such contracts may need to be renegotiated in contemplation of the transition away from LIBOR.
-The transition may also result in a reduction in the value of certain instruments held by a Closed-End Fund.
-The usefulness of LIBOR as a benchmark could deteriorate during the transition period and, at this time, it is not possible to predict the effect of any replacement rates or any other reforms to LIBOR.
-Any such effects of the transition away from LIBOR, as well as other unforeseen effects, could result in losses to a Closed-End Fund.
+Certain senior loans in which a Closed-End Fund may invest are subject to rates that are tied to an interest rate.
+Historically, many senior loans were tied to the London Interbank Offered Rate ("LIBOR").
+Since June 30, 2023, LIBOR settings have ceased to be published on a representative basis.
+Certain replacement rates have been identified and other replacement rates could be adopted by market participants.
+It is not possible to predict the effect of any replacement rates.
+Any potential effects of the transition away from LIBOR on certain instruments in which a Closed-End Fund invests can be difficult to ascertain. and they may vary depending on factors that include, but are not limited to: (i) existing fallback or termination provisions in individual contracts and (ii) whether, how, and when industry participants develop and adopt new reference rates and fallbacks for both legacy and new products and instruments.
+Any effects of the transition away from LIBOR, as well as other unforeseen effects, could result in losses to a Closed-End Fund holding senior loans.

 Convertible securities risk.
 Certain Closed-End Funds held by the Strategic Income Trust invest in convertible securities.
 Convertible securities generally offer lower interest or dividend yields than non-convertible fixedincome securities of similar credit quality because of the potential for capital appreciation.
-The market values of convertible securities tend to decline as interest rates increase and. conversely, to increase as interest rates decline.
+The market values of convertible securities tend to decline as interest rates increase and, conversely, to increase as interest rates decline.
 However, a convertible security's market value also tends to reflect the market price of the common stock of the issuing company, particularly when that stock price is greater than the convertible security's "conversion price."
 The conversion price is defined as the predetermined price or exchange ratio at which the convertible security can be converted or exchanged for the underlying common stock.
 As the market price of the underlying common stock declines below the conversion price, the price of the convertible security tends to be increasingly influenced more by the yield of the convertible security.
 Thus, it may not decline in price to the same extent as the underlying common stock.
 In the event of a liquidation of the issuing company, holders of convertible securities would be paid before that company's common stockholders.
 Consequently, an issuer's convertible securities generally entail less risk than its common stock.
 However, convertible securities fall below debt obligations of the same issuer in order of preference or priority in the event of a liquidation and are typically un-rated or rated lower than such debt obligations.